DollieWP/dollie/readme.txt

 == Changelog ==

+= 3.2.2 =
+* Extra check on undeploy cron so a site will be removed locally if it was already removed from dollie.io

 = 3.2.1 =
 * Added daily scheduled task to synchronize sites with Dollie dashboard.
 Removed sites from dollie.io panel will automatically get removed from your partner site.